Eisenhower State Park

 Shaded campsites accommodate RVs and tents as well as screened shelters, group facilities, and a limited service cabin.”

-There are a couple of things I really love about camping and I guess that’s what keeps me coming back for more – I love seeing my kids play outside all day and go to bed when the sun goes down, exhausted and a little dirty, without any electronics in sight, without electricity even.
+There are a couple of things I love about tent camping at state parks and I guess that’s what keeps me coming back for more – I love seeing my kids play outside all day and go to bed when the sun goes down, exhausted and a little dirty, without any electronics in sight, without electricity even.

 It’s back to the simple things in life.